A disciple of Jesus Christ is a student or follower of Jesus who is committed to learning His ways. Becoming a Christian is becoming a disciple.

 A - Admit: Acknowledge that you aren't perfect and need God’s grace.
 This is often called repentance—a change of mind and direction.

-B - Believe: Trust that Jesus is who He said he is and that His sacrifice covers your past.
+B - Believe: Trust that Jesus is the Son of God who died for your sins and rose from the dead and that His sacrifice covers your past.

-C - Confess: Declare your faith in Jesus Christ.
+C - Confess: Declare your faith in Jesus Christ and submit to His Lordship.

 3. The Role of Baptism